Rudolph August Witthaus: SS Ville du Havre

 In November 1873, Witthaus sailed to France aboard the steamship SS Ville du Havre.
-The ship collided with the iron clipper Loch Earn and sunk within twelve minutes, killing more than 250 passengers.
-Awakened by the crash, he ran to the deck only to realized that there were not enough life boats, noting two boats were already filled with French sailors and forty men were fighting for the last boat.
-He used a sailor's knife to cut free a number of life preservers.
+The ship collided with the iron clipper Loch Earn and sank in twelve minutes, killing more than 250 passengers.
+Awakened by the crash, he ran to the deck only to realize there were not enough lifeboats, noting two boats were already filled with French sailors, and forty men were fighting for the last boat.
+He used a sailor's knife to cut free several life preservers.
 He secured one life preserver to his body and jumped over the stern.
 Witthaus could not swim, but hung on to the life preserver.
 When he came to the surface, he saw the SS Ville du Havre sinking.
 He found a floating piece of pine wood and, along with two French sailors, clung to it for eight hours before being rescued.
 As Willhaus and other passengers were rescued from the open water, he was a voice a reason, challenging the captain's decision to move the female survivors from the rescue ship the Tri Mountain to the Loch Earn which had a large hole from the collision.

 From the safety of Paris, Witthaus noted that all of the rescued passengers were saved from the open water, while twenty officers and crew—and no passengers—reached the safety of the Loch Earn in lifeboats.
 Of the survivors, Witthaus was the most outspoken, "declaring that the blame of the disaster rests entirely on the officer of the steamer in charge at the time of the collision."